-Conservative Therapy - (Spine) should include a multimodality approach consisting of a combination of active and inactive components.
 Inactive components, such as rest, ice, heat, modified activities, medical devices, acupuncture and/or stimulators, medications, injections (epidural, facet, bursal, and/or joint, not including trigger point), and diathermy can be utilized.
-Active modalities may consist of physical therapy, a physician-supervised home exercise program, regular osteopathic manipulative medicine treatments (OMT), and/or chiropractic care when considered safe and appropriate.
+Active modalities may consist of physical therapy, a physician-supervised home exercise program\\, regular osteopathic manipulative medicine treatments (OMT), and/or chiropractic care when considered safe and appropriate.

-Home Exercise Program - (HEP)/Therapy - the following elements are required to meet guidelines for completion of conservative therapy^{10, 179, 14}:
+\\Home Exercise Program - (HEP)/Therapy

+The following two elements are required to meet-guidelines for completion of conservative therapy guidelines for HEP:

-- Information provided on exercise prescription/plan AND - Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after suitable 6-week period), or inability to complete HEP due to physical reason- i.e., increased pain, inability to physically perform exercises.
-(Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP). - Dates and duration of failed PT, physician-supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.
+- Documentation of an Information provided on exercise prescription/plan provided by a physician, physical therapist, or chiropractor; AND - Follow-up with member with-documentation provided regarding lack of improvement (failed) after completion of HEP (after the required suitable-6-week timeframe period), or inability to complete HEP due to a documented medical reason (e.g., physical reason i.e., increased pain, or inability to physically perform exercises).
+(Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP).
+Dates and duration of failed PT, physician supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.